-As a cat owner, you know that cats are clean creatures.
+As a cat parent, you know that cats are clean creatures.
 Cats always use their litter box.
 So, once a cat starts having accidents, we start to freak out (as we should), as typically it means something is wrong.

 Well, as an emergency critical care veterinary specialist, I end up seeing a lot of cats in the ER for inappropriate urination.
-When this happens, cat owners often wonder if their cat has a urinary tract infection (UTI).
+When this happens, cat parents often wonder if their cat has a urinary tract infection (UTI).

 Recognizing a cat UTI

 Symptoms of a UTI in a cat include:

 - Frequent attempts to urinate/Making multiple trips to the litter box*

 - Squatting to urinate in front of you

 - Urinating in unusual places outside of the litter box (on plastic bags, on your laundry, in the bathtub or sink)

 - Absence of large clumps in the litter box